blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/alchemist.md

 pick the highest value in the table.

 ### Glassblower
-You may now craft 1d12 flasks or 1d4 vials during a partial or long rest at a campfire.
+You may now craft 1d12 flasks or 1d4 vials during a rest at a campfire.
 You may instead produce a single glass arrow, which can be filled with any potion and fired from a shortbow or longbow and which shatters on impact, applying the potion's effect to the target on a hit.

 ### Expert Alchemy
 You have further refined your use of additives to better control the output